Purukitto/PikaServe/README.md

 Pokemon-api is an API endpoint to query data in [pokedex-data.json](https://github.com/Purukitto/pokemon-data.json) <br>
-It can be curentely queried at https://pokemon-api.azurewebsites.net/
+It can be currently queried at https://pokemon-api.azurewebsites.net/

 ## `CURRENTLY UNDER DEVELOPMENT`